 Toby played little league with Pirates’ pitcher Jeff Locke, and can say that he hit a homerun against him.
 It was only little league, but it will be something he can tell his kids someday so they can laugh at him.

-*In addition to those listed above, I wanted to give a very Special Thanks to our AngelsWin.com Forum Moderators and Contributors: Lou Garcia, Kurt Swanson, Thomas Crow, Cassy Carlson, Nick Mancini, Sean Dodds, Craig Malone, Sean Scanlon, Victor Varadi, Justin Williams, Tom Anderson, Ricky Ramos, Brent Hubbard, Greg Bird, Jonathan Northrop and Jason Sinner.
+*In addition to those listed above, I wanted to also give a very special thanks to Lou Garcia, Kurt Swanson, Thomas Crow, Rick Dykhuizen, Cassy Carlson, Nick Mancini, Sean Dodds, Craig Malone, Sean Scanlon, Victor Varadi, Justin Williams, Tom Anderson, Ricky Ramos, Brent Hubbard, Greg Bird, Jonathan Northrop and Jason Sinner.